f5devcentral/f5-agility-labs-dns/docs/class1/module7/module7.rst

 Results
 =================================

 #.
-From the Windows 10 Jumpbox command prompt type "dig www.f5demo.com"
+From the Windows 10 Jumpbox command prompt type "dig www.f5demo.com"  Repeat the command several times to see that the name resolution is alternating between 10.1.10.51 and 10.1.60.51.

    .. image:: /_static/class1/dc01_new_delegation_create_cname_results.png
       :width: 800